hashobject/blog.hashobject.com/resources/posts/20131227-hacker-school-vs-finnish-education-system.md

 Finland education for lot of years was ranked as the one of best in the world.
 I like that they are trying to [improve it](http://www.finnbay.com/golden-days-where-acceptance-of-finlands-success-in-education-is-over/).

 Same approach is used at Hacker School.
-There are no same batches at Hacker School.
+There are no same batches in Hacker School.
 They always try to do something differently.